BobbyT432/MegaMiniGolf/README.md

 # MegaMiniGolf

-A classic game of Mini-Golf made in the Unreal Engine 4.
+A classic game of Mini-Golf made in Unreal Engine 4.
 UI and 2D Graphics done by Keagen, Programming and 3D Modeling done by Bobby.

 # Build
 Since the build size is too large I had to upload it to my Google Drive.